 - Reporting concerns

-ALLEF is run on a voluntary basis – no trustee or volunteer is employed, or otherwise remunerated.
+ALLEF is run on a voluntary basis – no volunteer is employed, or otherwise remunerated.

 ALLEF cannot undertake high level DBS checks as it does not provide care.
-However, all trustees are in roles that require their organisations to make a decision about their suitability to work with children and/or vulnerable adults.
-All trustees are asked to declare annually that they are not disqualified from working as a charity trustee, and that nothing has arisen which has caused them to be suspended from a post working with children, or for a reference to be made to the Disclosure and Barring Service.
+However, all volunteers are in roles that require their organisations to make a decision about their suitability to work with children and/or vulnerable adults.
+All volunteers are asked to declare annually that nothing has arisen which has caused them to be suspended from a post working with children, or for a reference to be made to the Disclosure and Barring Service.

-All trustees and volunteers confirm annually that they have read the latest version of ‘Working Together’ which sets out procedures for handling reports of abuse.
+All volunteers confirm annually that they have read the latest version of ‘Working Together’ which sets out procedures for handling reports of abuse.
 They must confirm that they have received child protection training within the past 3 years, either through their profession (teacher etc) or using the NSPCC online training.
-Trustees and volunteers make an annual declaration that they have completed appropriate training.
+Volunteers make an annual declaration that they have completed appropriate training.

 Procedures to ensure English exchange families provide a safe and suitable exchange environment